jasongaylord/JasonGaylord.com/_posts/2020/09/2020-09-11-visual-studio-codespaces-github-codespaces.md

 bitly: https://jasong.us/3m97oZd
 ---

 Back in November 2019, Microsoft announced Visual Studio Online.
-In May, this was renamed to [Microsoft Codespaces](https://jasong.us/3aYeKYL).
+In May, this was renamed to [Visual Studio Codespaces](https://jasong.us/3aYeKYL).
 Visual Studio Codespaces allows fully-managed on-demand development environments in Azure.
 They are still available and other than a [blog post last Friday](https://jasong.us/3bN3vo3), you may not be aware they are going away.
 The current offering will be officially retired in February 2021.
 What its being replaced with is [GitHub Codespaces](https://jasong.us/35pmaoT).

 So, what's the problem?